COG-UK/phylo-reports/UK_full_report/regional_reports/report_LIVE.md

-The minimum number of introductions is 186 and the maximum is 224
+The minimum number of introductions is 49 and the maximum is 263

 Sequences which were replicates or too error-prone were removed from this analysis.

-164 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+73 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 18 that remain:
+Of the 10 that remain:
-12 are pending extinction, ie last seen three weeks ago.
+1 is pending extinction ie last seen three weeks ago.
-4 lineages have gone quiet, ie haven't been seen this week.
+2 lineages have gone quiet, ie haven't been seen this week.
+3 lineages have reactivated.
-2 lineages have been continuously circulating.
+4 lineages have been continuously circulating.